Configure AWS PrivateLink in the Cloud Console

 The bootstrap server hostname is unique to each cluster.
 The service attachment exposes a set of bootstrap ports for access to Redpanda services.
 These ports load balance requests among brokers.
 Make sure you use the following ports for initiating a connection from a consumer:

-Redpanda service Default bootstrap port
+Redpanda service Default port

 Kafka API